oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

   ![Car Marketplace Chaincode Details](images/2-app-builder-2-1.png)

 2. Click 'Create' and wait for the chaincode to generate.
 Check the 'Output' pane at the bottom for more details.

-3. Click 'Create' and wait for the chaincode to generate.
-Check the 'Output' pane at the bottom for more details.

   ![Chaincode Output](images/2-app-builder-2-2.png)

-4. Select '`car_marketplace_cc`.model.go' under '`car_marketplace_cc`/src'.
+3. Select '`car_marketplace_cc`.model.go' under '`car_marketplace_cc`/src/model'.
 The Model file contains the property definitions of all the assets defined in the spec file.
-Select '`car_marketplace_cc`.controller.go' under '`car_marketplace_cc`/src.'
+Select '`car_marketplace_cc`.controller.go' under '`car_marketplace_cc`/src/controller.'
 The Controller file defines all the behavior and methods for those assets. '`Car_Marketplace.yml`' spec file allows defining additional custom methods that users implement to provide business logic of smart contracts.

 ## Task 7: View Custom Methods in Marketplace